The Royal Wedding: Prince Harry, Meghan Markle, And The Guests

 — ABC News (@ABC) May 19, 2018

-The UK’s prime minister took to Twitter to wish the newlyweds well.
+The UK’s prime minister, Theresa May, took to Twitter to wish the newlyweds well.
 “My very best wishes to Prince Harry and Meghan Markle on their wedding day.
 To all of those joining the national celebration with street parties and other events, have a wonderful day,” she said.

 Meghan Markle’s father, Thomas Markle, who was unable to attend the wedding due to health issues, told TMZ that he wished he was there to witness the ceremony.